ziquanmiao/kubernetes_datadog/README.md

 ```
 This is important for the DCA and Kubernetes State metrics (explained later)

-### Cluster Exists already
+### Cluster Exists already (@z: What does this title mean?
+It's not clear to me)
-Store the Datadog API key in a kubernetes secret so its not directly in the deployment code
+Store the Datadog API key in a kubernetes secret so its not directly in the deployment code.
+You can find this in the Datadog UI interface, under the Intregrations tab > APIs.
 ```
 kubectl create secret generic datadog-api --from-literal=token=___INSERT_API_KEY_HERE___
 ```